Ashoka: Inscriptions and rock-edicts

 It appears that Ashoka dispatched every message to his provincial governors, who in turn, relayed it to various officials in their territory.
 For example, the Minor Rock Edict 1 appears in several versions at multiple places: all the versions state that Ashoka issued the proclamation while on a tour, having spent 256 days on tour.
 The number 256 indicates that the message was dispatched simultaneously to various places.
 Three versions of a message, found at edicts in the neighbouring places in Karnataka (Brahmagiri, Siddapura, and Jatinga-Rameshwara), were sent from the southern province's capital Suvarnagiri to various places.
 All three versions contain the same message, preceded by an initial greeting from the arya-putra (presumably Ashoka's son and the provincial governor) and the mahamatras (officials) in Suvarnagiri.

 Coinage

 The caduceus appears as a symbol of the punch-marked coins of the Maurya Empire in India, in the 3rd–2nd century BCE.
-Numismatic research suggests that this symbol was the symbol of king Ashoka, his personal "Mudra".
+Numismatic research suggests that this symbol was the symbol of Emperor Ashoka, his personal "Mudra".
 This symbol was not used on the pre-Mauryan punch-marked coins, but only on coins of the Maurya period, together with the three arched-hill symbol, the "peacock on the hill", the triskelis and the Taxila mark.